abinit/abipy/README.rst

 Additional information on the steps required to install abipy with anaconda are available in the `anaconda howto <http://pythonhosted.org/abipy/users/howto_anaconda.html>`_.

-We are also working with the [Spack](https://github.com/LLNL/spack) community to provide packages for abipy and Abinit in order to faciliate the installation on large supercomputing centers.
+We are also working with the `Spack <https://github.com/LLNL/spack>`_ community to provide packages for AbiPy and Abinit in order to faciliate the installation on large supercomputing centers.

-Advanced users who need to compile a local version of the python interpreter and install the abipy dependencies manually can consult this `howto <http://pythonhosted.org/abipy/users/howto_compile_python_and_bootstrap_pip.html>`_.
+Advanced users who need to compile a local version of the python interpreter and install the AbiPy dependencies manually can consult this `howto <http://pythonhosted.org/abipy/users/howto_compile_python_and_bootstrap_pip.html>`_.

 Developmental version
 ---------------------

-The developmental version is at the abipy's `Github repo <https://github.com/gmatteo/abipy>`_.
+The developmental version is at the AbiPy's `Github repo <https://github.com/gmatteo/abipy>`_.
 The Github version include test files for complete unit testing.
 After cloning the source, type::

     python setup.py install